yutongli26/la-grid-restoration-centrality-equity/README.md

 # Robustness and Post-Earthquake Recovery of the Los Angeles Power Grid at Census-Tract Scale
 Team: Yinchen Yi, Yutong Li

-This repository presents a tract-resolved modeling pipeline to evaluate earthquake-driven disruption of the City of Los Angeles transmission grid and compare substation repair prioritization strategies under three objectives: restoring network structure, restoring electricity service to the population, and advancing equitable restoration across census tracts.
+This repository presents a census tract-level modeling pipeline to evaluate earthquake-driven disruption of the City of Los Angeles transmission grid and compare substation repair prioritization strategies under three objectives: restoring network structure, restoring electricity service to the population, and advancing equitable restoration across census tracts.
 Network-structure priorities are derived from substation centrality metrics, including degree, betweenness, closeness, and population-weighted impact centrality.
 K-means clustering is then used to group census tracts into resilience typologies based on simulated outage and recovery metrics and socioeconomic indicators.

 ## Workflow
 1. Build a topological transmission network from substation locations (OpenStreetMap) and transmission-line geometries (California Energy Commission).